-Trade Policy after the mid-1980s: One Step Forward, Two Steps Backward system with multilateralism, bilateral or minilateral regimes may also help move the world toward a more open system.
+Trade Policy after the mid-1980s: One Step Forward, Two Steps Backward28

 After considerable discussion, particularly over the inclusion of services, the GATT Uruguay Round got underway in 1986.
 Yet the U.S. kept up the pressure of using alternatives to the GATT to put pressure on other states in the ongoing negotiations.
 The signal was clear.
 Treasury Secretary James Baker warned in 1988: